Beretta350/golang-authentication-api/README.md

 ![Docker](https://img.shields.io/badge/Docker-2CA5E0?style=for-the-badge&logo=docker&logoColor=white)
 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)

 A simple lightweight authentication API built in Golang designed to be a fast and easy start for other projects.
 It includes JWT token generation for secure authentication, bcrypt cryptography for password hashing, and MongoDB for storing user credentials.
+This API also tries to avoid CSRF and XSS attacks to ensure basic levels of security.

 ## Layout